awsdocs/amazon-ecs-developer-guide/doc_source/cluster-capacity-providers.md

 ## Capacity provider types<a name="capacity-providers-types"></a>

-Your launch type determines the available capacity provider types\.
+The infrastructure your Amazon ECS workloads are run on determines the type of capacity provider you can use\.

-For the Fargate launch type, the following predefined capacity providers are availble:
+For Amazon ECS workloads hosted on Fargate, the following predefined capacity providers are available:
 + Fargate
 + Fargate Spot

-For the EC2 launch type, the customer creates and maintains the capacity provider, which conisits of the following components:
+For Amazon ECS workloads hosted on Amazon EC2 instances, you must create and maintain a capacity provider that consists of the following components:
 + A name
 + An Auto Scaling group
 + The settings for managed scaling and managed termination protection\.